26Moons/EcommerceFrontend/README.md

-### Check out the complete website hoisted on the following link
+### Check out the complete website hosted on the following link
 https://ecommercefrontend-f1e87.web.app